pdf2htmlEX/pdf2htmlEX/buildScripts/Readme.md

   This will work on any [Debian](https://www.debian.org/) based and most recent Windows 10 machines.

-  Experienced users of Linux, may be able to repackage this `*.deb` for use with their favourite package management tool.
+  Experienced users of Linux, may be able to repackage the `*.deb` we provide for use with their favourite package management tool.

 ### Building yourself